 For more information about the dual degree engineering program, contact Young Kim, the Engineering Program Coordinator.

 Note: In order to receive a Northland degree, students must present the Registrar's Office with a transcript of courses completed at Washington University.
-With the approval of the Academic Dean of the College, students may choose other engineering schools accredited by the Accreditation Board of Engineering and Technology.

 Engineering (Dual Degree) (B.S.)